KhUssef/E-commerce/README.md

 it is also possible to have two items with the same id or name as long as the other attribute is different

 storedItem :
-i should preface this by saying that this is used for both inventory and shopping cart so shoppingItem is completely useless the more appropriate name might be storedProduct but i thought item makes more sense since it would also be the same attribute used in a shopping cart
+I should preface this by saying that this is used for both inventory and shopping cart so shoppingItem is completely useless the more appropriate name might be storedProduct, but I thought item makes more sense since it would also be the same attribute used in a shopping cart

 shoppingItem :
-the only reason it exists is that having an abstract class that only one class inherits from defies the whole reason behind the existance of an abstract class if the project ever gets updated there might be a use case for it(mostly in tracking orders and stuff like that)
+the only reason it exists is that having an abstract class that only one class inherits from defies the whole reason behind the existence of an abstract class if the project ever gets updated there might be a use case for it(mostly in tracking orders and stuff like that)

 Storage:
-the shoppingCart attribute(from customer) and Inventory from Main are this type since they have so much in common there are many methods called showItems/showall/showMinimal just to give a bit of customisation to the project. it is possible to remove a lot of them but then it would be dull in the filtered method (which is used to filter the results of a search ) there might be a better way of treating the case where there are no keywords searched but this one is the simplest to implement
+the shoppingCart attribute(from customer) and Inventory from Main are this type since they have so much in common there are many methods called showItems/show all/showMinimal just to give a bit of customisation to the project. it is possible to remove a lot of them, but then it would be dull in the filtered method (which is used to filter the results of a search ) there might be a better way of treating the case where there are no keywords searched but this one is the simplest to implement

 review: